Cranberry Maple Pork Chops

 Frequently Asked Questions about Cranberry Maple Pork Chops

 Yes!
-We regularly use pork coppa steaks or sliced pork tenderloin in lieu of pork chops.
+We regularly use pork coppa steaks or sliced pork tenderloin instead of pork chops.

 You don’t HAVE to brine pork chops… but if I forget to brine my pork chops, I save them for dinner another night.
 (In other words, I don’t think it’s worth cooking pork chops without brining them!)